In Pictures: Suki Dhanda's Race, Place & Diversity by the Seaside

 Suki Dhanda will give a talk at the college on Wednesday 21 Feb from 5.30pm - 7pm, admission is free.
 Sign up to the Facebook event.

-Alongside the exhibition, the college will also hold a screening of Night Cleaners, a documentary made by members of the Berwick Street Collective (Marc Karlin, Mary Kelly, James Scott and Humphry Trevelyan) about the campaign to unionize the women who cleaned office blocks at night and who were being victimized and underpaid, which is recognised as a key work of the 1970s and as an important precursor to current political art practice.
+Alongside the exhibition, the college will also hold a screening of Night Cleaners, a documentary made by members of the Berwick Street Collective (Marc Karlin, Mary Kelly, James Scott and Humphry Trevelyan) about the campaign to unionise the women who cleaned office blocks at night and who were being victimised and underpaid, which is recognised as a key work of the 1970s and as an important precursor to current political art practice.
 The screening will take place on 28 Feb 2018 at 5.30pm with an introduction by Humphry Trevelyan.

 Following this, on 7 Mar 2018 from 5.30pm, a Margaret Tait and Derek Jarman double bill will explore “portrait filmmaking” and include screenings of Hugh McDiarmid: A Portrait (1964) by Margaret Tait; Land Makar (1981) by Margaret Tait and a selection of short Super 8 films by Derek Jarman, introduced by the college’s Associate Dean for Media, Judith Noble.